From Wide Triples to UCXBs: Multimessenger Signatures of Dynamically-formed Black Hole-White Dwarf Systems in the LISA Band: Simulation setup

 \subsection{Evolution of BH-WDs in triples and the inclusion of dynamical tides}

 To evaluate the subsequent evolution of BH-WD systems, we further include the GW emission \citep[e.g.,][]{Peters64,Zwick+20,Xuan+23b} and dynamical tides, in addition to the previous features of the triple simulation code.
 Notably, when compact binaries have a pericenter passage time ranging from minutes to hours, dynamical tides excited in the WD component can play a crucial role in shaping the system’s physical properties, including the orbital separation, eccentricity, and WD spin.
-In this work, we adopt the models developed by \citet{Fuller2012, Vick2017, Su2022} and incorporate the dynamical tides into the long-term orbital evolution of hierarchical triple systems.
+In this work, we adopt the models developed by \citet{Fuller2012, Vick2017, Su2022} and incorporate the dynamical tides into the long-term orbital evolution of hierarchical triple systems\footnote{{Note that here tidal dissipation in white dwarfs is assumed to be 100\% efficient.}}.
 We assume a representative mass of $m_1=10$~M$_{\odot},\, m_2=0.6$~M$_{\odot}$ for BH-WD binaries during this evolution stage \citep[e.g.,][]{corral16,Bahramian_2023,pelisoli2025observationaloverviewwhitedwarf}.

 In particular, we follow eqs.
 34-35 in \citet{Vick2017} to compute the angular momentum and energy transfer rate of dynamical tides in the inertial frame: